Dead Sea Transform

-The Dead Sea Transform (DST) fault system, also sometimes referred to as the Dead Sea Rift, is a series of faults that run from the Maras Triple Junction (a junction with the East Anatolian Fault in southeastern Turkey) to the northern end of the Red Sea Rift (just offshore of the southern tip of the Sinai Peninsula).
-The fault system forms the transform boundary between the African Plate to the west and the Arabian Plate to the east.
-It is a zone of left lateral displacement, signifying the relative motions of the two plates.
-Both plates are moving in a general north-northeast direction, but the Arabian Plate is moving faster, resulting in the observed left lateral motions along the fault of approximately 107 km at its southern end.
+The Dead Sea Transform (DST) fault system, also sometimes referred to as the Dead Sea Rift, is a series of faults that run for about 1,000 km from the Marash triple junction (a junction with the East Anatolian Fault in southeastern Turkey) to the northern end of the Red Sea Rift (just offshore of the southern tip of the Sinai Peninsula).
+The fault system forms the transform boundary between the African plate to the west and the Arabian plate to the east.
+It is a zone of left lateral (sinistral) displacement, signifying the relative motions of the two plates.
+Both plates are moving in a general north-northeast direction, but the Arabian plate is moving faster, resulting in the observed left lateral motions along the fault of approximately 107 km at its southern end.
 A component of extension is also present in the southern part of the transform, which has contributed to a series of depressions, or pull-apart basins, forming the Gulf of Aqaba, Dead Sea, Sea of Galilee, and Hula basins.
 A component of shortening affects the Lebanon restraining bend, leading to uplift on both sides of the Beqaa valley.
 There is local transtension in the northernmost part of the fault system, forming the Ghab pull-apart basin.

-It is runs roughly along the political border of Israel, Jordan, and Lebanon.
+The southern part of the fault system runs roughly along the political border of Lebanon and Israel on its western side, and southern Syria and Jordan on the eastern side.

 Tectonic interpretation

-The DST fault system is generally considered to be a transform fault that has accommodated a 105 km northwards displacement of the Arabian Plate.
+The DST fault system is generally considered to be a transform fault that has accommodated a 105 km northwards displacement of the Arabian plate.
 This interpretation is based on observation of offset markers, such as river terraces, gullies and archaeological features, giving horizontal slip rates of several mm per year over the last few million years.
-GPS data give similar rates of present-day movement of the Arabian Plate relative to the Africa Plate.
+GPS data give similar rates of present-day movement of the Arabian plate relative to the Africa plate.
 It has also been proposed that the fault zone is a rift system that is an incipient oceanic spreading center, the northern extension of the Red Sea Rift.

-Development of the fault zone
+Development

 The Dead Sea Transform began to form during the Late Eocene with epeirogenic movement in the region, with the start of the faulting phase beginning in the Oligocene and continuing into the Miocene.
-During the Early to Middle Miocene (23–11.6 Ma), there was a change in plate motions and rifting stopped in the Gulf of Suez Rift.
-The initial phase of northward propagation reached as far as southernmost Lebanon and was followed by a period in the Late Miocene where continuing displacement across the plate boundary was taken up mainly by shortening in the Palmyride fold belt.
+During the Early to Middle Miocene (23–11.6 Ma), there was a change in plate motions, and rifting stopped in the Gulf of Suez Rift.
+The initial phase of northward propagation reached as far as southernmost Lebanon and was followed by a period in the Late Miocene where continuing displacement across the plate boundary was taken up mainly by shortening in the Palmyra fold belt.
 A total displacement of 64 km has been estimated for this early phase of motion.
 In the Pliocene the DST propagated northwards once more through Lebanon into northwestern Syria before reaching the East Anatolian Fault.